-No, the reflected sunlight from the moon is too weak to power a solar panel, and the stars are too far away to give us power.
+No. The reflected sunlight from the moon is too weak to power a solar panel.
+The stars are also too far away to give us power.

 Is solar energy in other parts of the universe?

-The sun does reach the other planets in our solar system, which means that you can create solar power on other planets.
-For example, the rovers on Mars are solar-powered (learn more).
+The sun does reach the other planets in our solar system.
+This means that you can create solar power on other planets.
+For example, the rovers on Mars are solar-powered.